elenaciupitu/Credit_Card_Project/README.md

 # Credit_Card_Project
 Credit card fraud detection - Machine Learning

+Because the dataframe is too large you can download the CSV file on this link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?datasetId=310&sortBy=voteCount&language=Python

 Context
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.